|Study location||Italy, Padua (ONLINE)|

 You can often get a suitable transcript from your school.
 If this is not the case, you will need official translations along with verified copies of the original.

-B1 level (CEFR) or equivalent.
+B2 level (CEFR) or equivalent.

 Specific requirements for Non-EU applicants:

-Places for non-European candidates residing outside Italy: 35
+Places for non-European candidates residing outside Italy: 35 (4 for Chinese students joining the Marco Polo Project)

 1st Year: General Psychology, Developmental Psychology across Cultures, Basic Concepts in Neurophysiology, Precalculus, Social Psychology, Brain & Behavior, Statistical Methods for Psychology.

-2nd Year: Work and Organizational Psychology, Clinical Psychodynamic Models, Clinical and Emergency Psychology, Psychology of Health and Stress, Assessment and Rehabilitation of Brain Processes, Psychometric Methods, Psychology of Learning: From Individuals to Cultures.
+2nd Year: Work and Organizational Psychology, Clinical Psychodynamic Models, Clinical and Emergency Psychology, Psychology of Health and Stress, Assessment and Rehabilitation of Brain Processes, Psychometric Methods, Psychology of Learning: from Individuals to Cultures.

 3rd Year: General and Intercultural Education, Socioeconomic Inequalities, Marginalization and Well-

-Being, Human Rights: Global & Local Protection.
+Being, Human Rights: Global and Local Protection.